gardener/test-infra/docs/tests/gardener-default.md

 # Default Gardener Test

-The default gardener tests a new gardener release or specifc commit.
+The default gardener test tests a new gardener release or specifc commit.

 The Testrun is generated in Golang by this [render function](../../pkg/testrunner/renderer/default/default.go).
 This function is used by the testrunner and the github bot to create and run the test.

-Th default test consists of the following steps:
+The default test consists of the following steps:
-- select a host cluster
+- select and lock a host cluster
 - create a gardener
 - test shoots
   - create shoot